iboss Enables Fortune 500 Multinational Corporation to Embrace Zero Trust Model

 - Offer large employee base in China and other countries global cloud security without impacting performance

-“iboss Zero Trust Edge stood out and has a roadmap aligned with our future plans.”
+“iboss Zero Trust SSE stood out and has a roadmap aligned with our future plans.”

-“The iboss Zero Trust Edge completely fit our company goals.
+“The iboss Zero Trust SSE completely fit our company goals.
 We don’t require VPNs and can cover our needs in the cloud.”

 Increased governance, compliance, security and visibility across all aspects of the business regardless of where employees were working or their location, combined with substantial cost savings, enabled the company to retire more than $10 million of equipment and gear by transitioning to iboss.
 They have a massive security edge and extensive deployment with which users can directly connect to cloud applications, significantly reducing bandwidth and infrastructure expenses.
 Further, iboss’ architecture enabled the company to utilize zero trust edge policy enforcement points from anywhere, regardless of country location, while maintaining GDPR compliance.
 The need for proxy appliances deployed in virtually every country was essentially eliminated after implementing iboss.